Protocols

 applies-to | [always] | Domain signals this protocol applies to |

-scope | local | local = project only, shared = eligible for parent chain |
+scope | local | local = project only, shared = eligible for parent chain, core = built-in behavior documentation (never loads into prompt) |

-tier | free | free or enterprise |
+tier | community | community or official |

 3. Write the body